-ACMT has four affiliate programs: ToxIC, PEHSU, the Medical Toxicology Foundation, and The Journal of Medical Toxicology.
+ACMT has three affiliate programs: ToxIC, PEHSU, and the Medical Toxicology Foundation.

 The Toxicology Investigators Consortium (ToxIC) is a unique multicenter toxico-surveillance and research network comprised of physicians specifically qualified in the field of medical toxicology.
 A majority of medical toxicology practices and training programs in the U.S. are active ToxIC participants.
 The ToxIC Data Registry is home to more than 50,000 medical toxicology cases including: